pretis/flexpret/fpga/zedboard/tcl/README.md

 # TCL

 These `.tcl` scripts are not runnable alone; they must be combined together to run.
-This is done automatically by the `make` build system.
+This is done automatically by the CMake build system.